IT3038C/IT3038C.github.io/docs/week-6.md

 Create a new file called getUserInput.js

 This file is going to ask a series of questions and generate some responses, similar to what we did last week in Python.
-Let’s start by asking the user for their name:
+Let's start by asking the user for their name:

-First, we ask with the ‘process.stdout.write’ command or console.log. console.log is just process.stdout.write with a line-break at the end, so either one is fine.
+First, we ask with the 'process.stdout.write' command or console.log. console.log is just process.stdout.write with a line-break at the end, so either one is fine.

 ```js
 process.stdout.write("Hello.
 What is your name? ")